Going deep in a narrow space for great success. An interview with William Vanderbloemen…

 Peter Winick No, still do.
 So stay there a minute because I think you’re thousand percent right is it’s got to be tight.
 So who are the avatars you’re trying to connect with and the tone and the language and what you’re saying and how you’re saying it is very different if you’re reaching out to marketers or the C-suite or technical people, whatever.
 And then the next thing I would say is not just the avatars.
 What are their pain points?
 So if you you know, it’s sort of like paying Mad Libs or something.
 If you can’t match those two things up, who cares?
 And you have to give me insight.
 You can’t be regurgitating what I already know.
 You’re giving me insight, you’re giving me knowledge.
 And give me a different way to think about the problem, to build the trust that I have to eventually reach out to you and say, hey, you know, Hey, Drew, you’re out.
 Read your stuff, read your book.
 Can you help me?

 Drew Neisser Yeah.
 I mean, it sounds simple when you say it.
 I mean, we break it down.
 But the reality is, we both know that most content isn’t worth reading.
 Your content isn’t worth watching.
-And the reason I think boils back to and I sort of in the book, I create this framework called the Katz Framework courageous, artful, thoughtful and scientific.
+And the reason I think boils back to and I sort of in the book, I create this framework called the CATS (Courageous, Artful, Thoughtful, and Scientific).
 And I believe if you use that as a guiding light for your content, your win in most content isn’t courageous because it doesn’t differentiate.
 It doesn’t help distinguish the branded.

 Peter Winick So I put that in the leadership side of thought.
 Leadership is you have to have the courage to take the conversation to a new place, a different place.
 Exactly that someone hasn’t put otherwise.
 It’s what’s.